scivision/fortran-filesystem/API.md

 logical :: as_cpp()
 ```

-Get home directory, or empty string if not found
+Get home directory (normalized), or empty string if not found

 ```fortran
 character(:), allocatable :: get_homedir()